mahermassoud/cwc/README.md

 # Communicating with computers
-Beginnings of an AI project for biology researchers
+An AI project for biology researchers